Last updated on October 25th, 2021 at 11:29 pm

 And that’s because Corfu is a magical island that will fascinate you.
 It has something for everyone and it will certainly not disappoint you.
 On the contrary, there is the fear of winning you over forever, there is no doubt and we are not the only ones saying that!

-You have already booked rooms in a hotel or in apartments in your vacation spot.
+You have already booked rooms in a hotel or apartments in your vacation spot.

 Everything looks perfectly organized and you can not wait for the time when your plane will land at the Corfu airport.

-It is very natural, and it is better, believe us, to know before you arrive, to learn on this page, everything you can do in Corfu before you even come.
+It is very natural, and it is better, believe us, to know before you arrive, to learn on this page, everything you can do in Corfu.